sanjayacloud/laravel-daisyui-starter/README.md

 - Make sure you've published all assets
 - Clear your Laravel cache: `php artisan cache:clear`
 - Rebuild your npm assets: `npm run build`

+3. If themes are not applying:
+- Ensure the `data-theme` attribute is properly set on your HTML elements
+- Check that your CSS variables are correctly defined in `resources/css/app.css`
+- Make sure Vite is properly building your assets

 ## Contributing